Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/workflow.rst

 The Makeup texture is transparent except where there is color, so that the base color texture shows through.
-Note that the colors were too strong on the image, so they amount of Col affects is turned down to 60% in the second layer (the blemish layer).
+Note that the colors were too strong on the image, so they amount of th diffuse color affects is turned down to 60% in the second layer (the blemish layer).

 Normally, we think of image textures affecting the color of a mesh.
 Realism and photo-realistic rendering is a combination of many different ways that light interacts with